 Banking used to be personal; customers were treated as individuals, and their local bank teller would understand what was going on in their life and what time they would likely pop into the branch.
 Since then, consumers have been whittled down to a series of impersonal numbers based on inadequate data provided by the credit bureau and whatever information they provide the bank with (e.g. transaction history.)
 Banks know how much you earn and how you spend your money but they don’t know about that promotion you were recently offered, that you are expecting a pay raise, that you plan to travel a lot more and are trying for a baby- all of which are factors predictive of future financial status.
-Now, with the increase of available data, and new and innovative software products available, banks can get personal again.
+Now, with the increase of available data, and new and innovative software products available, personalisation in banking is back on the table.